Awards Criteria

 - Course materials from the last 3-5 years, including but not limited to representative samples of the following:

-- Faculty comments on student evaluations to be written by the nominee.
+- Faculty comments on student evaluations to be written by the nominee

-- Active learning examples.
+- Active learning examples

-- Projects.
+- Projects

-- Syllabi.
+- Syllabi

 - Application Materials

-- Nominee and nominator statements.
+- Nominee and nominator completed forms

 - Faculty comments on student evaluations.

-- Peer review of teaching.
+- Peer reviews of teaching

-- Other evidence of effective teaching (e.g., awards, honors, recognitions).
+- Other evidence of effective teaching (e.g., awards, honors, recognitions)

-- Evidence of engaging and/or creative/innovative approaches in the classroom (face to face or virtual).
+- Evidence of engaging and/or creative/innovative approaches in the classroom (face to face or virtual)

-- Active participation in discipline, program/degree and/or department curriculum process.
+- Active participation in discipline, program/degree and/or department curriculum process

-- Evidence of experiential learning and/or high impact practices.
+- Evidence of experiential learning and/or high impact practices

-- Invited lectures on pedagogy.
+- Invited lectures on pedagogy

-- Direction of honors theses, and/or graduate theses and dissertations.
+- Direction of honors theses, and/or graduate theses and dissertations

-- Professional development activities related to teaching and learning.
+- Professional development activities related to teaching and learning

-- Grants to redesign or innovate courses.
+- Grants to redesign or innovate courses

-- Assessment results.
+- Assessment results

 - Nominator